Manokwari: Administration

 Note: (a) comprises Mansinam and Lemon offshore islands, to the south of the urban area.

 The built-up urban area continues south along the coast from West Manokwari to include the kelurahan of Sowi and increasingly the kelurahan of Anday, both in the otherwise rural South Manokwari District.
-Sowi (92.02.15.1001) covers 15.40 km^{2} and had 12,576 inhabitants in mid 2023.
-Anday (92.02.15.1002) covers 7.88 km^{2} and had 8,369 inhabitants in mid 2023.
+Sowi (92.02.15.1001) covers 15.40 km^{2} and had 12,689 inhabitants in mid 2024.
+Anday (92.02.15.1002) covers 7.83 km^{2} and had 8,147 inhabitants in mid 2024.
+With their inclusion the area of the town would amount to 114.3 kn^{2} and its population to about 132,300.

 History

 Trade between the natives of the region and Southeast Asians probably began around the 15th century or even earlier.
 Possibly via Moluccan and Malay influence, some local chiefs of the town had adopted Islam by the 19th century.

+The harbour was visited by the British navigator Thomas Forrest in January 1775 on his ship Tartar.
+He described large houses built on posts over the water at the edge of the shore.

+The French naturalist René Lesson visited Manokwari in 1824.
+He was serving as a surgeon and naturalist on the ship Astrolabe that was captained by Louis-Isidore Duperrey during a circumnavigation of the world (1822-1825).
+Lesson, in his account of the voyage, describes the vegetation and wildlife in the surrounding countryside.

 On 25 October 1793, Captain John Hayes in the merchant ships Duke of Clarence and Duchess raised the British flag at Dore Bay, which he called Restoration Bay (as he had put in there to restore his crews' health) and claimed it and the surrounding area, which he called New Albion, for Great Britain.
 The British established a small settlement there to engage in the spice trade, especially in massoy bark and nutmeg.
 The British erected a small stockade fort, Fort Coronation, named in honour of King George III's coronation.
 For a variety of reasons the British East India Company, including changing priorities consequent on the outbreak of war with France, did not support the settlement.
 The settlement was not a success and in 1795 the British abandoned it.

 In 1855, the first Christian mission was established in the town by German missionaries.
 However, it was not until the 20th century the majority of the locals converted to Christianity.

+The naturalist Alfred Russel Wallace stayed in Manokwari (which he knew as Dorey) from March to July 1858 collecting natural history specimens for the British Museum in London.